SmartCityLabs-TAMU/JoystickCarControl/README.md

 # JoystickCarControl

+We are using a KIA SOUL 2014 as our test car.
+More information can be found in our website(http://smartct.tamu.edu/index.html)

 Steps to make the steering and trottle modules autonomous

 1) Splice the blue and green wires in the steering and throttle module.